Prismatik/dendritic/README.md

 TODO:

-Add text explaining the assertion to all of the test assertions Add special User model type with signin, out, password reset, etc Make it optional whether to use Auth or an internal user store
+* Add text explaining the assertion to all of the test assertions
+* Add special User model type with signin, out, password reset, etc
+* Make it optional whether to use Auth or an internal user store

+* Split controller code out into a lib.
+* Define a convention for database relationships in the schema ($rel)
+* Potentially use a before/after/each plugin for Tape, or just switch to Mocha
+* Investigate other routing/middleware frameworks.
+Express, Hapi, Koa, etc.
+* Add generator for auth middleware(s)
+* Figure out whether controller is the best terminology
+* Investigate a graphql implementation